BrianInGermany/BrianInGermany.github.io/_posts/2022-05-10-metacards.markdown

 ### Prioritize
 After recording feedback stickies for each card, each team member selects their top three and puts them on the board.

 ### Cluster
-Once the stickies are on the board, then can be clustered as a team into topic groups.
+Once the stickies are on the board, they can be clustered as a team into topics.

 ### Vote
 Vote on the clusters to identify the most important action points or experiences to remember for the future.